Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Algorithm and implementation

 \paragraph{Evidence bookkeeping.} The outer kernel stores dead-point energies (and any auxiliary statistics required for posterior reconstruction).
 For batched deletion, the expected volume contraction depends on \((m,k)\) via order statistics (\cref{sec:ns}).
 In experiments we propagate the corresponding ``geometric'' uncertainty post hoc by shrinkage simulation (\cref{app:ess}, using the within-batch unrolling in \cref{app:nlive}).

 \paragraph{Vectorised execution.} All operations in the outer update---energy evaluation, thresholding, indexing, and resampling--- are implemented as array programs and can be JIT-compiled.
 In particular, energies for the full live set are evaluated in a single batched call to \(E(x)\), and the \(k\) constrained updates are applied in parallel via the replacement interface.
+We discuss the trade-offs of adaptive versus fixed-schedule execution in \cref{app:term}.

 \paragraph{Replacement strategies and adaptation.} The outer kernel is agnostic to how replacements are generated.
 Our default strategy, \texttt{from\_mcmc}, applies a constrained MCMC kernel (HRSS in NSS, \cref{sec:nss}) starting from each duplicated parent.
+The replacement kernels are synchronised at the likelihood level: all $k$ chains evaluate the likelihood in lockstep as a single batched operation.
+This is the first performant implementation of this form of parallelism in the nested sampling literature.
 To illustrate the flexibility of the interface we also implement a constrained Gaussian random-walk baseline using standard \texttt{blackjax} components.
 We additionally support an \emph{adaptive} mode in which inner-kernel parameters (e.g.\ a conditioning metric estimated from the live set) are updated once per outer iteration, in the same spirit as SMC inner-kernel tuning utilities~\citep{chopin2020introduction}.